What Nonlethal Weapons Can Be Used by the Police?

 Many less-than-lethal weapons have been developed for use by the police and/or the military

 In recent times, many suspects - some of which unarmed - have been shot and even killed by police officers, and this use of deadly force may not have seemed justified.
-Are there other ways of dealing with unruly people, defiant suspects or dangerous criminals that doesn’t require the use of deadly force?
+So, one may wonder: Are there other ways of dealing with unruly people, defiant suspects or dangerous criminals that doesn’t require the use of deadly force?
 Please keep reading to see a list of the various nonlethal substances and devices used by the police:

 In the United States, the use of nonlethal weapons by law enforcement began in the middle 1800s.
 While patrolling America’s city streets, cops in those days often carried a nightstick or other type of club or baton.
 (Many nowadays still carry them while walking or driving.)
 But, as anybody who has been hit by one of these weapons can attest, their usage can inflict great harm or even cause death!